vincent-peugnet/wcms/MANUAL.md

     %COMMENT?mode=user%

-The default mode which __restrict posting to logged in users__.
+This is the default mode which __restrict posting to logged in users__.

-In `user` mode, the username and if set, the display name of the user is used and displayed in comment list.
+In `user` mode, the username, and if set, the display name of the user is used and displayed in comment list.
-And if a link is defined in user's profile, it will be used.
+And if a link is defined in user's profile, it will be used as well.

 #### Visitor mode